philrwebb/Generation/readme.md

 [Mermaid](https://mermaid.js.org/syntax/classDiagram.html) is a JavaScript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.

-This is the diagram of the standardised model using this tool:
+This is the diagram of the standardised model described using Mermaid:

 ```mermaid
 classDiagram